noahlearner/data-pipeline/README.md

 1. Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) — if you don't have a Google Cloud Platform account you will be asked to create one.
 2. Create a new project for this tutorial — if you've just created a BigQuery account, you'll be prompted to create a new project straight away.
 If you already have an existing you can select the project drop down in the header bar, and create a new project from there.

+### BigQuery Credentials for dbt
+1. Go to the BigQuery credential wizard.
+Ensure that your new project is selected in the header bar.
+2. Generate credentials with the following options:
+ * Which API are you using?
+BigQuery API
+ * Are you planning to use this API with App Engine or Compute Engine?
+No
+ * Service account name: dbt-user
+ * Role: BigQuery User
+ * Key type: JSON
+ * Download the JSON file and save it in an easy-to-remember spot, with a clear filename (e.g. dbt-user-creds.json)

 ### BigQuery Setup
 1. Buid new Dataset in BigQuery to match the client name with multiple words separated by underscores.